Farmers' Alliance: Agenda and achievements

-The national agenda
+National agenda

 The limited effects of the local policies of the Alliance did little to address the overall problem of deflation and depressed agricultural prices.
 By 1886, tensions had begun to form in the movement between the political activists, who promoted a national political agenda, and the political conservatives, who favored no change in national policy but a "strictly business" plan of local economic action.
 In Texas, the split reached a climax in August 1886 at the statewide convention in Cleburne.
 The political activists successfully lobbied for passage of a set of political demands that included support of the Knights of Labor and the Great Southwest Railroad Strike of 1886.
 Other demands include changes in governmental land policy, and railroad regulation.
 The demands also included a demand for use of silver as legal tender, on the grounds that this would alleviate the contraction in the money supply that led to falling prices and scarcity of credit (see gold standard).

 The Alliance wanted to change the way Americans worked by pushing for an eight-hour workday.
 It did away with national banks so private, local banks could be formed.
 The Alliance wanted an income tax, the freedom to coin its own money and the freedom to borrow money from the government to buy land.
 The Alliance also tried to do away with foreign competitors who owned land in America.
 It wanted to directly elect federal judges and senators.
 The Alliance gained powerful political strength and controlled elections in states in the South and the West.

 In the South, the agenda centered on demands of government control of transportation and communication, in order to break the power of corporate monopolies.
 From 1890 it also included a demand for a national "Sub-Treasury Plan" calling for the establishment of a network of government-owned warehouses for the storage of non-perishable agricultural commodities, operated at minimal cost to participating farmers.
 Farmers would then be permitted to draw low interest loans of up to 80% of the value of warehoused goods, payable in U.S. Treasury notes, under the plan.
 The failure of the Democratic Party to endorse this initiative was instrumental in causing the Farmers' Alliance to become directly involved in partisan politics through an organization largely of its own making, the People's Party.

 The Southern Alliance also demanded reforms of currency, land ownership, and income tax policies.
 Meanwhile, the Northern Alliance stressed the demand for free coinage of large amounts of silver.

 Political activists in the movement also made attempts to unite the two Alliance organizations, along with the Knights of Labor and the Colored Farmers' National Alliance and Cooperative Union, into a common movement.
 The efforts and unification proved futile, however.